Marmt-Group/app-chat-to-sms/README.md

 # Chat application to SMS

 This application can be utilized by any frontend framework for chat to sms.
+A user on a website chats and you receive and respond by text message on your phone.

 ## Installation
 1. Download zip or clone: `git clone https://github.com/Marmt-Group/chat-to-sms.git`